Greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

-It's Rush Limboy and the EIB network.
+It's Rush Limboy and the EIB Network, and it's Friday.

-Live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's open live Friday.

-And remember on Friday, when we go to the phones, the show is all yours.
+And remember, on Friday, when we go to the phones, the show is all yours.

 Talk about whatever you want.